 - Focus on becoming a gray man.
 When you’re out there, you need to keep a low profile, you need to cover your tracks, to make sure you’re not spotted as you’re cooking outdoors, collecting firewood, foraging, patrolling the campsite perimeter, etc.

 - Have a bug out vehicle and even a back-up to it.
 For example, your primary vehicle can be a 4X4 bugout truck while your secondary one can be a fold-able bike inside the trunk.
 Expect to abandon your primary vehicle if needed to keep moving.

 - Take your bug out bag for a test drive to see how long you can walk with it on your back.
 Even better, bring your groceries home in a backpack instead of taking the car just to make sure you can carry it when it’s full.

-- Make sure you know what to do if you or a loved one gets separated from your group.
+- Make sure you know what to do and how to communicate if you or a loved one gets separated from your group.

-- Know where to camp and how to set up perimeter defenses.
+- Know where to camp and how to set up perimeter early alerts and defenses.

 - Learn how to find water and several ways to filter and purify it.

 - Mark various “bug out locations”on your map that could shelter you for a few hours or even overnight if need be.
 Take the time to bury several supply caches near those locations in the event you arrive without your bug out bag.

 - Know without a doubt which plants in your local area are edible and which are poisonous.
 Be very familiar with how to properly prepare wild edibles safely, including which ones have medicinal properties.